TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/bytearray.rst

 .. c:function:: PyObject* PyByteArray_FromObject(PyObject *o)

-   Return a new bytearray object from any object, *o*, that implements the :ref:`buffer protocol <bufferobjects>`.
+   Return a new bytearray object kutoka any object, *o*, that implements the :ref:`buffer protocol <bufferobjects>`.

    ..
 XXX expand about the buffer protocol, at least somewhere